woutervddn/javascript4robotics/README.md

 # Installation
-For now the whole project is fairly vanilla, installing the required modules is as simple as running `npm install` from inside the main directory.
+For now the whole project is fairly vanilla, installing the required modules is as simple as running `npm install` from inside the `/src/` directory.

 # Running the code
 You can run our code by launching your node.js server.
 Do this by running either:

-    node /folderPath/app.js
+    node /folderPath/src/app.js

 or running:

-    nodejs /folderPath/app.js
+    nodejs /folderPath/src/app.js

 **Whether your computer uses the `node` or `nodejs`command depends on your operating system.**